iagrawal25/Lab-report-2/Lab-Report-2.md

     }
   }
 ```
- * Now, we use a new variable, _newArray_ to store the reversed array.
+  * Here, we use a new variable, _newArray_ to store the reversed array.
   * Then, we interate over the original array to store each reversed element back in _arr_.

  ## Part 3: Learning
  I learnt a lot of new things in week 2 and 3 of CSE15L.
 I acquired new technical skills and enjoyed the lab work.